BUZZ-Blimps/CatchingBlimp/Summer2023/README.md

 Now, log in as the root user:

+- username: root
-username: root<br>password: The password you set (i.e. raspberrypi)
+- password: The password you set (i.e. raspberrypi)

 Then change the username to pi for the ubuntu user: